 The founder and CEO of Engaged HR, Denise has been in the human resources field for over 20 years, the majority of which has been in the non-profit sector.

 Her wide array of leadership experience includes holding the role of Executive Director for a number of organizations in the not-for-profit sector, and serving as Director of HR and Administration for the North American division of a global technology company.
 Denise is known for bringing new ideas and innovation to the way people work together and for creating forward-thinking workplaces.
 She holds a Master of Arts degree in Leadership, is a Chartered Professional in Human Resources (CPHR), and is sought after as a consultant, speaker, and facilitator on a variety of HR topics.

 Formerly chair of the Vancouver Island chapter of the BC Human Resources Management Association, Denise also currently chairs the Board of Directors of Volunteer Victoria.

-A retiree, Graham joined Beacon’s Board in 2016, shortly after completing a 15 year career as the Corporate Director for Risk Management with the Vancouver Island Health Authority (VIHA).
-With an operating budget of over $2 billion, VIHA is one of 6 health authorities in BC charged with responsibility for delivery of the full spectrum of healthcare services.
+Graham joined the Board in 2016, shortly after completing 15 years as the Corporate Director for Risk Management with the Vancouver Island Health Authority.
+With an operating budget of over $2 billion, Island Health is one of 6 health authorities in BC charged with responsibility for delivery of the full spectrum of healthcare services.

-Graham’s work with VIHA was significantly informed by his prior role with the BC Government where, for 14 years, he had responsibility for the development, implementation, and management of the claims program for the comprehensive provincial public sector self-insurance initiatives, including healthcare.
+Graham’s work with Island Health was significantly informed by his prior role with the BC Government where, for 14 years, he advised client ministries, agencies, and Crown corporations on risk management and had responsibility for the development, implementation, and management of the claims program for the comprehensive provincial public sector self-insurance initiatives, including healthcare.